 "The choreography and music are gripping, the company is impressive and the uses of mixed-media are meaningful.” --Mark Swed, Los Angeles Times

-ROSANNA GAMSON/WORLD WIDE (RGWW) has created bi-national collaborative projects in Poland and Mexico, and toured in North America since 2000, presented and commissioned by museums, theaters, festivals and alternative performance spaces; including REDCAT (where we premiered STILL/RESTLESS in June), the Luckman Theater, Skirball Cultural Center, and Grand Performances in LA; Teatro Raul Flores Canelo de CENART, and UNAM, in Mexico City; and the Harbourfront Centre in Toronto; and PICA's TBA Festival; the Dance Center of Columbia College, Chicago; and the XXth International Hispanic Theater Festival, in Miami, nationally, among many others.
-Our recent project, Layla Means Night, premiered in 2013 presented by ODC Theater in San Francisco.
-Our previous project, Tov, was commissioned REDCAT and the Myrna Loy Center through the National Performance Network, with additional performances at the Straz Center in Tampa, and in 2012 at the RETRO/PER/SPECTIVES International Theater Festival in Lodz, Poland.
-In 2013 RGWW returned to Eastern Europe to perform in festivals in Vilnius and Siauliai, Lithuania.
+ROSANNA GAMSON/WORLD WIDE (RGWW) has created bi-national collaborative projects in Lithuania, Poland and Mexico, and toured in North America since 2000 and in Europe since 2012.
+RGWW has led workshops and master classes and been presented and commissioned by museums, theaters, festivals and alternative performance spaces.
+In California our presenting partners include REDCAT, ODC Theater, the Skirball Cultural Center, the Getty Center, and Grand Performances.
+RGWW's North American touring includes Teatro Raul Flores Canelo de CENART and UNAM in Mexico City, the Harbourfront Centre in Toronto, PICA's TBA Festival, the Dance Center of Columbia College, Chicago; and the XXth International Hispanic Theater Festival, in Miami, among many other venues.
+Our dance theater projects have been commissioned with support from the National Performance Network and the National Dance Project.
 RGWW is the recipient of six Lester Horton Dance Awards, including a Special Dance Innovator Award to Gamson for her body of work.
-RGWW's touring and travel support includes awards from National Dance Project, LA DCA Cultural Exchange International, Contacto Cultural and the Trust for Mutual Understanding.
+RGWW's touring and travel support includes awards from LA DCA Cultural Exchange International, Contacto Cultural and the Trust for Mutual Understanding.

 ABOUT ROSANNA GAMSON: